FrostyX/infra-docs/infra-git-repo.rst

 Setting up an infrastructure git repo - and the push mechanisms for the magicks

-We have a number of git repos (in /git on lockbox) that manage files for puppet, our docs, our common host info database and our kickstarts This is a doc on how to setup a new one of these, if it is needed.
+We have a number of git repos (in /git on batcave) that manage files for puppet, our docs, our common host info database and our kickstarts This is a doc on how to setup a new one of these, if it is needed.